 PIERRE, S.D.
 (KELO) — South Dakota has five COVID-19 cases including one death possibly linked to the strain of Coronavirus causing a global outbreak, Gov. Kristi Noem (R-SD) confirmed.

 State health officials said the person who died was a man between the age of 60 and 69 from Pennington County.
 They are waiting for medical examiner confirmation but said he tested positive for COVID-19.
 Noem said he had underlying medical conditions.
-The man died earlier Tuesday.
+The man died Tuesday, March 10.

 The governor’s office said four other people with cases, all travel-related, are not hospitalized at this time: